-- Are you involved with any authorisation step in a pharmaceutical process?
+- Are you involved with any authorisation step in manufacturing GxP regulated product?

 - Do you need to be aware of the responsibilities of Authorised Persons?

-If you answered “yes” to either question, this course can help you understand and execute your GMP / Quality responsibilities so that you and your organisation are compliant with the PIC/S Guide to GMP requirements.
+If you answered “yes” to either question, this course will help you understand and execute your Quality / GMP responsibilities so that you and your organisation release product to market in compliance with the marketing authorisation.

 As regulators increase their attention on release for supply processes and personnel, SeerPharma is supporting industry with this dedicated Release for Supply training course.
 You will learn the duties and responsibilities of Authorised Persons within the context of the Australian regulatory framework and improve your understanding of critical areas including:

 - Batch Review and decision-making on disposition